It's all those guns from Fast and Furious, whatever didn't end up in Mexico are in the hands of the establishment.

 Then in the general is where you move to the center.

-They thought their brilliant stroke was to run to the center to get to the nomination, and in doing so, prove to every other moderate and independent that Romney, whoever the nominee was doing that strategy, was not some crackbot conservative and would therefore win big over Obama with by getting nowhere near conservatism.
+And in doing so, prove to every other moderate and independent thing that Romney, whoever the nominee was doing that strategy, was not some crackpot conservative and would therefore win big over Obama by getting nowhere near conservatism.

-Because the moderates and the independent swing voters are watching it and they get scared to death because they think that everybody else looks at conservatives the way they do.
+These people believe that Republican nominees who win by coalescing the right-wing vote during the nomination process are destined to lose because the moderates and the independent swing voters are watching it and they get scared to death because they think that everybody else looks at conservatives the way they do.

 Racist, extremist, kook, wacko, bigots, homophobes, all that.

-They thought this is why there's such panic, because they thought they had finally upset the apple cart.
+They thought this is why there's such panic because they thought they had finally upset the apple cart.

 They had finally redefined the terms.